 But seriously . . .

-Waterlog was actually founded in 1996 (published by Jon Ward-Allen and co-edited by Jon Ward-Allen and Chris Yates) with the objective of providing good quality, albeit eccentric stories in magazine format for anglers who enjoy the process of fishing as much, if not more than the catch.
-From Issue 51 the magazine changed format and became quarterly rather than bi-monthly.
+Waterlog was actually founded in 1996 (published by Jon and Rose Ward-Allen and co-edited by Jon Ward-Allen and Chris Yates) with the objective of providing good quality, albeit eccentric stories in magazine format for anglers who enjoy the process of fishing as much, if not more than the catch.
+From Issue 51 up to 100, the magazine changed format and became quarterly rather than bi-monthly.
 Its coverage, whilst maintaining stories of high literary quality, and the regular spoofs, broadened to include the historical and environmental aspects of angling.
-It is a magazine that covers coarse fishing, game fishing and sea fishing, and is particularly suited to anglers who enjoy a bit of everything.
+It was a magazine that covered coarse, game and sea fishing, particularly suited to anglers who enjoyed a bit of everything.
 You will find in its pages articles on carp fishing expeditions, pike fishing, tench fishing, the odd gudgeon, memorable salmon fishing days, trout fishing, grayling, bass and all sorts of historical and humorous snippets.

-One of our long-term subscribers (Mark Beabey) had this to say about Waterlog: ‘ . . . a wonderfully consistent source of genuine literary angling pleasure . . . the magazine and all the contributors are a real beacon of hope in the field of angling literature’
+One of our subscribers had this to say about Waterlog: ‘ . . . a wonderfully consistent source of genuine literary angling pleasure . . . the magazine and all the contributors are a real beacon of hope in the field of angling literature’

 Waterlog has been described by some as the best fishing magazine in the world, but readers need to judge this for themselves.
-To find out more about subscribing, click here.
+To find out more about Waterlog, click here.